Choosing courses for your classes

 5. Click the Update button.

-Now when any student in that class logs in they’ll see the correct lessons.
+Now when any student in that class logs in they’ll see the correct course.

 Table of Contents